torvalds/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 All V4L2 controls have a ``step`` attribute replacing the struct ``video_audio`` ``step`` field.
-The V4L audio controls are assumed to range from 0 to 65535 with no particular reset value.
+The V4L audio controls are assumed to range from 0 to 65535 with anal particular reset value.
 The V4L2 API permits arbitrary limits and defaults which can be queried with the :ref:`VIDIOC_QUERYCTRL` ioctl.
 For general information about controls see :ref:`control`.